Principal Investigators and Research Leaders Survey

 PIRLS is overseen by the CROS/PIRLS Steering Group

-PIRLS is run biennially in the UK and ran from 1 March to 31 May 2015, concurrently with the Careers in Research Online Survey
+PIRLS is run biennially in the UK and will run from 1 March to 31 May 2017, concurrently with the Careers in Research Online Survey

 Participating institutions sign a collaborative agreement

 Principal Investigators and Research Leaders Survey: 2015 UK aggregate results.
 Analysis of 4316 responses from research leaders in 55 institutions, representing a response rate of 25%.